Mar 19, 2026

-Variety shows are out of style now, but in the 1960s, they were all the rage.
+Variety shows, combining comedy sketches and songs, are out of style now -- only Saturday Night Live survives -- but in the 1960s and 1970s, they were all the rage.
 At least among the adults.
-In 1969, they could watch 9 hours of variety per week: Leslie Uggams, Carol Burnett, Red Skelton, Glen Campbell, Jim Nabors, Tom Jones, Jimmy Durante, Jackie Gleason, and Andy Williams (programs all named after their star).
+In 1970, they could watch twelve hours of variety per week, with hosts Leslie Uggams, Dean Martin, Carol Burnett, Red Skelton, Glen Campbell (left), Jim Nabors (who was gay but not ouht), Tom Jones, Jimmy Durante, Jackie Gleason, and Andy Williams.

 I usually managed to get out of watching variety shows by claiming homework, or when my brother and I got our own tv set, watching something else -- anything else.
-But for some reason I saw a lot of Carol Burnett, hatred or not.
+But for some reason I saw a lot of The Carol Burnett Show (1967-78)Carol, who got her start in the Broadway musical Once Upon a Mattress, played a charwoman, a ditzy secretary, Queen Elizabeth, and Vickie Lawrence's sister.
+She and her comedy troupe parodied soap operas ("As the Stomach Turned") and classic movies ("Went with the Wind").

 There were only three reasons to watch:

-1. Co-host Lyle Waggoner, a former male model who appeared nude in Playgirl.
+1. Co-host Lyle Waggoner, a former male model who appeared n*dee in Playgirl.
 He played the leading-men and hunks in comedy sketches.
-Unfortunately, because they were comedy, he never appeared nude or even shirtless on the show.
+Unfortunately, because they were comedy, he never appeared n*de or even shirtless on the show.

-2. Frequent guest star Ken Berry (previously of Mayberry RFD), who sang, danced, and appeared in comedy sketches.
+2. Ken Berry (previously of Mayberry RFD) sang, danced, and appeared in comedy sketches in 20 episodes.
 He had some muscles, and often wore extra-tight pants that would give Frank Gorshin some competition in the bulge department.
 Unfortunately, his numbers usually involved heterosexual romance.
 One, called "Love Stolen from the Cookie Jar," was about how much he enjoyed grabbing the butts of strange girls.

 6 comments: